JohnsonQu1999/VI_A/README.md

 • gui.py is the main program.
 It automatically finds the port for the Arduino so no arguments are necessary.

-• consolePrompts.py is a precursor to gui.py.
-It takes console inputs and asserts pins on the Arduino.
+• consolePrompts.py takes console inputs and asserts pins on the Arduino.
+It is a precurser to gui.py that I used to test one component of the program. gui.py DOES NOT USE THIS MODULE.

-• opencvtest.py is a precursur to gui.py.
-It displays a live video feed.
+• opencvtest.py displays a live video feed.
+It is a precurser to gui.py that I used to test one component of the program. gui.py DOES NOT USE THIS MODULE.

-• filepickertest.py and filepickertest2.py are precursors to gui.py.
-They implement a GUI to pick a file.
+• filepickertest.py and filepickertest2.py implement a GUI to pick a file.
+It is a precurser to gui.py that I used to test one component of the program. gui.py DOES NOT USE THIS MODULE.

 === TODO ===

-• Add error messages when something goes wrong

 • Handle correct status message when file upload fails - how to check for subprocess failure?

 • Repackage as an executable/installer

 === COMPLETED TODO ===

+• Add error messages when something goes wrong

 • Add camera status